11 common email marketing mistakes (and how to avoid making them)

 Email marketing mistakes

-In this article, we’ll look at some of the most costly and common email marketing mistakes to avoid.
-You’ll learn how to increase open rates, grow your subscriber list and boost customer retention using this invaluable channel.
+In this article, we’ll look at some of the most common email marketing mistakes to avoid.
+You’ll also learn how to fix them to increase open rates, grow your subscriber list and boost customer retention.

 First impressions count as much in email as they do in person.
-Building trust with new subscribers takes time, so starting off on the wrong foot can lead to inactivity or immediate unsubscribes.
+Building trust with new subscribers takes time and starting off on the wrong foot can lead to inactivity or immediate unsubscribes.

 Your opening contact will most likely be an automated welcome email or confirmation of an order or other action.
 Whatever the purpose, this is a make-or-break moment where your audience needs to feel welcomed and important.

-This order confirmation email from browser plug-in GoFullPage provides important payment information and follows up immediately with some helpful links relating to the product:
+In this order confirmation email, browser plug-in GoFullPage provides important payment details and follows up immediately with some helpful links relating to the product.

 GoFullPage Order Confirmation Email